 If you are a beginner in the field of embroidery then you should start your projects by the aid of beginner embroidery patterns.
 At many shops for arts and crafts as well as on the internet, a lot of printable embroidery designs are available for the beginners as well as for the experts according to their need.
-After all practice is the best key which can lead you to open the doors of success.
+After all, practice is the best key which can lead you to open the doors of success.
 The question 'how to stitch embroidery designs' can easily be answered now.
 You can learn Basic embroidery patterns from the books as well as you may take the guidance from your elders.
 Special classes are arranged by the embroidery vendors.
 Tutorials regarding Basic embroidery patterns for beginners are accessible on the internet.
-Printable embroidery patterns are considered among the best lessons of embroidery for the beginners to learn the basic chapters regarding embroidery and its further digitizing etc.
+Printable embroidery patterns are considered among the best lessons of embroidery for the beginners to learn the basic chapters regarding embroidery and it's further digitizing etc.

-To learn Basic embroidery patterns, you simply need the fabric materials for e.g. cotton, line, damask etc. there are various size as well as the shape of hoops of embroidery machines are available.
+To learn Basic embroidery patterns, you simply need the fabric materials for e.g. cotton, linen, damask etc. there are various size as well as the shape of hoops of embroidery machines are available.
 You will select the appropriate hoop from the bunch.
 Various size of needles are also available that are specifically meant for embroidery, you will select the suitable needle.

 Certain guidelines may be followed for the creation of Basic embroidery patterns.
 These include: A general outline or a simple stem stitching can be worked out.
 It can be done by carrying the needle on the upper side of the fabric towards the right face of the outline of the design and then carrying the needle on the down side of the fabric towards the left face of the outline of the design.
 These basic stitches are used for making the outlines of the embroidery designs and for the creation of stem of flower and leaf etc.

-A running stitch can be used for the embroidery of a piece of pad for e.g. blankets or quilts etc. small smooth stitches are made by moving the needle inward and outward of the fabric. a number of stitches will be made and then the needle will be brought out of the fabric completely.
+A running stitch can be used for the embroidery of a piece of the pad for e.g. blankets or quilts etc. small smooth stitches are made by moving the needle inward and outward of the fabric. a number of stitches will be made and then the needle will be brought out of the fabric completely.
 The thread is also pulled from side to side.

 Chain stitches can also be embroidered on the surface of your fabric.
-For the creation of chain stitch, the thread is brought on the upper side of the fabric by the help of needle.
-A loop of the thread is made which is hold by the help of thumb.
-The needle is brought on the lower side by its crossing from the similar hole though which the needle was brought on the upper side of the fabric.
+For the creation of chain stitch, the thread is brought on the upper side of the fabric by the help of a needle.
+A loop of the thread is made which is held by the help of thumb.
+The needle is brought on the lower side by its crossing from the similar hole through which the needle was brought on the upper side of the fabric.
 The subsequent stitch in the chain will be made by the same process.
 For this purpose, linking is created by bringing the needle back on the upper side of the fabric from the inner side of the peak of the initial loop of thread.